mrobel77/mrobel77/README.md

 - 👋 Hi, I’m Mohammad Ullah (Robel)
 - 👀 I’m interested in Quantum Computing.
 I enjoy engaging in conversations about superconductivity and learning fascinating physics topics within condensed matter systems.
 - 🌱 I’m a physics lecturer.
-- 📫  Feel free to write to me at phy.mrhpc@hamdarduniversity.edu.bd
+- 📫  Feel free to write to me at m.ullah.phys@gmail.com

 <!---
 mrobel77/mrobel77 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.